-- Prior to entering into a new Lease or renewing an existing Lease for University occupancy, the University shall retain a CSE to perform a seismic evaluation and assign an SPR in accordance with Section III.C above.
-In addition, the CSE performing the evaluation should determine whether the structure or facility proposed to be occupied through a Lease is located within a Seismic Hazard Zone; if it is, the CSE shall further investigate to determine the potential hazard and assess its potential effect on the structure or facility. - 2.
-All Leased Facilities shall be rated, at a minimum, SPR II or IV (see Section III.C), depending on occupancy. - 3.
-The University may enter into a Lease for space within a facility rated at SPR V for University-related purposes for no more than 24 months, but only when the space is used for relocation from another University Facility that is undergoing seismic retrofit. - 4.
-The University may enter into a Lease for a property within a facility rated at SPR V, VI or VII for University-related purposes if the structure or facility is unoccupied at the time of entering into such Lease.
-The structure or facility must remain unoccupied until it is rated at least SPR II or IV (see Section III.C), depending on occupancy category. - 5.
+- 1. Prior to entering into a new Lease or renewing an existing Lease for University occupancy, the University must retain a CSE to perform a seismic evaluation and assign an SPR in accordance with Section III.C above.
+In addition, the CSE performing the evaluation must determine whether the structure or facility proposed to be occupied through a Lease is located within a Seismic Hazard Zone; if it is, the CSE must further investigate to determine the potential hazard and assess its potential effect on the structure or facility. - 2.
+All Leased Facilities must be rated at least SPR II or IV (see Section III.C), depending on CBC Risk Category. - 3.
+The University may enter into a Lease for space within a facility with a SPR of V only if the structure or facility is unoccupied at the time of entering into such Lease; except that use for University-related purposes is allowed for no more than 24 months only when the space is used for relocation from another University Facility that is undergoing seismic retrofit. - 4.
+The University may enter into a Lease for space within a facility with a SPR of VI or VII only if the structure or facility is unoccupied at the time of entering into such Lease.
+The structure or facility must remain unoccupied until it is rated at least SPR II or IV (see Section III.C), depending on CBC Risk Category. - 5.
 Prior to entering into a Lease, the DCBO must evaluate a facility's compliance with this Policy and all requirements of the Facilities Manual, and report to the Responsible Official on such compliance.
-A CSE shall complete the applicable form (see Facilities Manual) prior to entering into such Lease. - 6.
-If the University enters into transactions where the space occupied through a Lease of real property is ancillary to, but a necessary part of, a business transaction, (such as the purchase of a physician practice or ancillary health care services provider that, at the time of the transaction, occupies space through a Lease), the following shall apply.

-Notwithstanding any provision in this Section III.H to the contrary, with respect to a Leased Facility that is ancillary to a business transaction:

-- a.
-Prior to close of the business transaction, the DCBO shall follow requirements of Section III.H.1 of this Policy; - b.
-If the Leased Facility is rated at SPR V, the University may use the space for no more than 24 months from the date of determination of such a rating; - c.
+Prior to entering into such Lease, a CSE must perform a seismic evaluation and assign an SPR in accordance with Section III.C above, and complete the applicable documentation (as outlined in the Facilities Manual). - 6.
+If the University enters into transactions where the space occupied through a Lease of real property is ancillary to, but a necessary part of, a business transaction, (such as the purchase of a physician practice or ancillary health care services provider that, at the time of the transaction, occupies space through a Lease), the following provisions are applicable. - Notwithstanding any provision in this Section III.H to the contrary, with respect to a Leased Facility that is ancillary to a business transaction: - a.
+Prior to close of the business transaction, the DCBO must follow requirements of Section III.H.1 of this Policy; - b.
+If the Leased Facility is rated at SPR V, the University may use the space for no more than 24 months from the date of determination of such a SPR;

+- c.
 If the Leased Facility is rated at SPR VI or VII, the facility must be vacated prior to close of the business transaction; and - d.
-The Responsible Official shall promptly report to the Office of the President any Leases assumed or entered into pursuant to this Section III.H.6.
+The Responsible Official must promptly report to the Office of the President any Leases assumed or entered into pursuant to this Section III.H.6.